HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 * numpy - Used to perform mathematical operations.
 * pandas - Used to display and manipulate the Data Frame.
-* matplotlib - Used for data visualization e.g histograms and scatterplots.
+* matplotlib - Used for data visualization e.g. histograms and scatterplots.
 * seaborn - Used for data presentation e.g. heatmaps and scatterplots.
 * pandas-profiling - Used to show an analysis of the Data Frame.
 * ppscore - Used to find the predictive power score of the Data Frame.